Lyme Regis: Geography

 Lyme Regis is a coastal town in West Dorset, 25 mi west of Dorchester and 25 mi east of Exeter.
 It lies in Lyme Bay, on the English Channel coast at the Dorset–Devon border.
 At the 2011 census, it had a population of 3,671.
 The town has grown around the mouth of the River Lim (or Lym) which drops from a plateau at an altitude of about 200 m before flowing around 5–6 km south and south-east to the sea.
 Its name is of British origin and probably cognate with the Welsh llif meaning flood or stream.
 Historically there were mills along its length.
 Its lower reaches coincide with sections of three recreational footpaths: the Wessex Ridgeway, Liberty Trail and East Devon Trail.

 The town's beaches and cliffs are noted for fossils.
-They form part of the Heritage Coast — known commercially as the Jurassic Coast – a World Heritage Site stretching for 153 km from Orcombe Point near Exmouth in the west to Old Harry Rocks in the east.
+They form part of the local Heritage Coast and the more extensive coastal World Heritage Site, commonly referred to as the Jurassic Coast – stretching for 153 km from Orcombe Point near Exmouth in the west to Old Harry Rocks in the east.
 The coastal exposures provide a continuous sequence of Triassic, Jurassic and Cretaceous rock formations spanning some 185 million years of the Earth's history.
 Localities along the Jurassic Coast include a range of important fossil zones.

-The Blue Lias and Charmouth Mudstone geological formations host a multitude of remains from the Early Jurassic era, from which good fossil records are rare.
+The Blue Lias and Charmouth Mudstone geological formations host a multitude of remains from the Early Jurassic, from which epoch good fossil records are rare.
 Many remains are well preserved, including complete specimens of important species.
 Many of the earliest discoveries of dinosaur and other prehistoric reptile remains were made in the area around Lyme Regis, notably those discovered by Mary Anning (1799–1847).
 Significant finds include Ichthyosaurus, Plesiosaurus, Dimorphodon, Scelidosaurus (one of the first armoured dinosaurs) and Dapedium.
 The town holds an annual Mary Anning Day and Lyme Regis Fossil Festival.
 A fossil of the world's largest moth was discovered there in 1966.